MENASourceNov 2, 2022

 Jonah was previously the chief executive officer and founder of FLO, a coworking company serving social entrepreneurs in Tel Aviv, Israel.
 In Tel Aviv, Fisher also served as the director of training and leadership at one of Israel’s leading think tanks, the Reut Institute.
 Beyond his work on leadership at the Reut Institute, Jonah supported municipal and regional economic development efforts across Israel.

 Fisher has coached and consulted entrepreneurs and companies from across the globe including the climate-finance team at the Hewlett Foundation and the social innovation team at Kaiser Permanente.
 Jonah got his start in the field of social entrepreneurship while a student at Brown University where he was involved in founding the Interfaith Exchange, an interfaith service-learning program, and the Capital Good Fund, Rhode Island’s first micro-finance organization.

-Jonah’s roots are spread across New York, Jerusalem, and Budapest—though he recently moved to Northern Virginia with his wife Rabbi Viktoria Bedo and his son Lev.
+Jonah’s roots are spread across New York, Jerusalem, and Budapest.
+He now lives in Northern Virginia with his wife Rabbi Viktoria Bedő and his children Laila and Lev.